“Setting goals is the first step for turning the invisible into the visible.” – Tony Robbins.

 Click the edit icon in the blue bar to set/ update your Daily Goals and Contact Types.

-IMPORTANT: Only interactions with contacts that YOU ENGAGE IN will be counted towards the attainment of your Daily Goals.
+IMPORTANT: Only interactions with contacts that YOU ENGAGE will be counted towards the attainment of your Daily Goals, not vice versa.

 - Example #1: You reply to a comment from one of your prospects on your Facebook business page.
 This interaction of yours will automatically: